emso-eric/metadata-harmonizer/README.md

 ```bash
 python3 generator.py -d <csv files> -m <yaml files> --out <NetCDF file>
 ```

-It is strongly reccomended to check the [examples folder](https://github.com/emso-eric/metadata-harmonizer/tree/develop/examples), where there is a comprehensive list of datasets covering different scenarios.
+It is strongly recommended to check the [examples folder](https://github.com/emso-eric/metadata-harmonizer/tree/develop/examples), where there is a comprehensive list of datasets covering different scenarios.
 For instance, to generate the nc file for the first example:

 ```bash